knpuniversity/symfony4/knpu/ep4-security/api-token-entity.md

 we can also set the expires time here - `$this->expiresAt = new \DateTime()` with `+1 hour`.
 You can set the expiration time for however long you want.

-Now that we are initializing everything in the constructor, we can clean up thre class: remove all the setter methods.
+Now that we are initializing everything in the constructor, we can clean up the class: remove all the setter methods.
 Yep, our token class is now *immutable*, which wins us *major* hipster points.
 Immutable just means that, once it's instantiated, this object's data can never be changed.
 Some developers think that making immutable